hafiz6512/Project-2FA-Demo/README.md

 ## License

-This project is open source and available under the [GNU-MIT License](./LICENSE).
+This open-source project is available under the [GNU-MIT License](./LICENSE).